muzir/muzir.github.io/_posts/2019-11-10-Docker-Compose-Kafka-Cluster-2.md

 ![kafka_manager_no_lag.png](/assets/media/kafka_manager_no_lag.png)

-You can also see the incremental number of product record in the product table in time.
+You can also see the incremental number of product records in the product table in time.

 ![pgAdmin_product_count](/assets/media/pgAdmin_product_count.png)